Rebne/racetrack/README.md

 - [ ] The Front Desk, Race Control and Lap-line Tracker require access codes to function correctly
 - [ ] The server waits 500ms to respond if an incorrect access key is entered in the interface
 - [ ] The interface re-prompts the user to enter a correct access key when an incorrect access key is inserted
-- [ ] The buttons disappear or are visibly disabled between races
-- [ ] Communication between the interfaces certainly does not use a polling convention
+- [x] Communication between the interfaces certainly does not use a polling convention

 ### Extra Features